trier257/GetCleanDataCourseProject/CodeBook.md

 of the course.

-* In addition, the course Week 4 lecture said to make the variables all lowercase, so this was also done.
+* In addition, the course Week 4 lecture said to make the variables all lower case, so this was done.

 * Some of the original feature names used abbreviations.
 The course instructions indicated to make variables more descriptive, so these